g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 Now, if $\gamma$ is the *recovery rate*, then $1/\gamma$ is the *infectious/recovery period* or the period of time during which an infected individual can pass it on.

 Consider the product between the $\beta$ and $1/\gamma$.
 It results on the average number of people an infected patient will pass the infection on.
-For example, let us say that in a given scenario the *contact rate* is $\beta = 0.2$ and the *infectious/recovery* period is $\gamma = 1/10$ days.
+For example, let us say that in a given scenario the *contact rate* is $\beta = 0.2$ and the *infectious/recovery* period is $1/\gamma = 10$ days.
 Then we expect that each infected patient will pass the infection onto 2 people.

 $$
 \begin{equation}